Link coppied!

 What Is Hazard Mitigation Assistance (HMA)?

-Hazard mitigation is “any action taken to reduce or eliminate long-term risk to human life and property from natural hazards.”
+Hazard mitigation refers to “any action taken to reduce or eliminate long-term risk to human life and property from natural hazards.”
 The Federal Emergency Management Agency (FEMA) addresses these needs through its Hazard Mitigation Assistance (HMA) programs, which include several key initiatives:

 Hazard Mitigation Grant Program (HMGP)